vmware-archive/chaperone/docs/setup.md

 Using ssh-keygen from the ~/.ssh directory add a key for gerrit to ~/.ssh/cloudbuilders/ and register the resulting id_rsa.pub key with Gerrit.

+Note: Be aware that the ansible playbooks that setup the DE will create ssh keys and place them in the default location (~/.ssh/id_rsa) for the vmware user.

 ### Install Ansible
 Run these commands on the development environment server.